hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set_orchestrator_vm.html.markdown

 Manages a Virtual Machine Scale Set Orchestrator VM.

-~> **NOTE:** This resource is part of the public preview feature of virtual machine scale set orchestration mode, and this resource manages a virtual machine scale set in VM orchestration mode.
-You can find more information about the orchestration mode in [this doc](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/orchestration-modes).
+~> **NOTE:** This resource is part of the public preview feature of virtual machine scale set orchestration mode, which manages a virtual machine scale set in VM orchestration mode.
+You can find more information about the orchestration mode [here](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/orchestration-modes).

 ## Example Usage